openpracticelibrary/openpracticelibrary/src/pages/practice/find-your-brent-humanized-variant-of-toc.md

   Do a pool in your team and ask this questions:

-  0. Who is a bottleneck in our team?
+  1. Who is a bottleneck in our team?
 Bang you have it!

-  1. Who in our team is very smart and is right most of the time?
+  2. Who in our team is very smart and is right most of the time?

-  2. Who is our team involved in almost every decision (i.e. technical)?
+  3. Who in our team is involved in almost every decision (i.e. technical)?

-  3. Who in our team is intimidating because of how much he knows?
+  4. Who in our team is intimidating because of how much he knows?

-  4. Who in your team knows how to do everything?
+  5. Who in our team knows how to do everything?
 difficulty: easy
 participants:
   - team